TheKorean63/PMG_Challenge/README.md

 I wrote the code on Visual Studio Code and the version of Python used was Python 3.10.9.

-I was able to execute the code via command line using
+Shown below is an example of how the code was executed via command line.
 ```
 python main.py ./fixtures/accessories.csv ./fixtures/clothing.csv > output.csv
 ```